Still Open All Hours: Granville

-Since Open All Hours, having lived his youth as a nice but shy and awkward man who struggled with shop life, Granville has changed into a more toned-down version of his uncle Arkwright.
+Since Open All Hours, having lived his youth as a nice but shy and awkward man who struggled with shop life, but in his old age Granville has changed into a more toned-down version of his uncle Arkwright.
 Thanks to his uncle's training, he now exhibits a similar habit of selling goods at inflated prices, fabricating stories to sell useless and/or unsaleable items to hapless customers, and keeping a close watch on the money he spends – often through employing the use of a special money belt that causes slight issues and embarrassment at times.
 During his uncle's training, Granville engaged in relationships with several girlfriends, in which a fling in Blackpool resulted in the procreation of his son Leroy, whom he was left in charge of by the boy's mother.
-Following his uncle's death, Granville inherited the shop, which he runs alongside Leroy, often teasing his son over the identity of his mother – secretly concealing the fact that he knows who she is – while subjecting him to practical jokes and teaching him some of the tricks that Arkwright taught him.
+Following his uncle's death, Granville inherited the shop, which he runs alongside Leroy, often teasing his son over the identity of his mother (thus mirroring the original plot of Open All Hours where Arkwright teased Granville over his alleged Hungarian parentage) – whilst secretly concealing the fact that he knows who she is – while subjecting him to practical jokes and teaching him some of the tricks that Arkwright taught him.
 In Still Open All Hours he maintains a belief that his uncle lives on through the shop's till, often referring to it as Arkwright in later episodes, because of its propensity to open or close suddenly at times for various reasons (such as when there is mention of spending considerable money on something).
 Arkwright's framed portrait on the wall sometimes tilts when spoken to.

+As in Open All Hours, Granville jokingly imitates his uncle's stutter when reminiscing events from the past.
 Two episodes featured Arkwright's ghost turning lights on and off (Series 1, Episode 6, and the 2015 Christmas Special).
+As Arkwright did in the original series, Granville concludes every episode with an internal monologue where he reflects on the day's events as he closes the shop in the evening.

 Like his uncle, Granville has a love interest of his own in Mavis, a woman he met during his youth and whom he still fondly loves.
 Unlike his uncle, Granville must struggle to be with Mavis since the end of her previous marriage, due to her sister Madge desiring to keep them apart.
 To try to distract Madge and hopefully remove her as an obstacle, Granville spends his time grooming one of his regulars, Gastric, into becoming Madge's love interest.
 In later episodes, he also finds himself trying to stop the advances of widow Delphine Featherstone, one of his uncle's customers (to whom he accidentally sent a love note that was meant for Mavis), by persuading fellow widower, Wilburn Newbold, to enter a relationship with her and maintain it, despite Mrs Featherstone's presence unnerving him.